SaxonRah/Fluke-8060A-LED-LCD/README.md

 You'd have to solder wires from the LED PCB to the actual Fluke mainboard, probably modify the LCD support bracket as well.

+I'd love to create a 3D print of an LED plastic overlay for it as well, similar to ModemHead's work.
+The PCB should be finalized first as to reduce the number of 3D print revisions.

 ### Renders
 ![alt text](/Renders/Trace_Render.png)
 ![alt text](/Renders/Top_Render.png)